Languages of Rwanda: Kinyarwanda and English as the main languages in practice

+Minority languages

+Mashi

 Inhabitants of Rwanda's Nkombo Island speak Mashi.

 Mashi is the native language of the inhabitants of Nkombo Island on Lake Kivu.
 Its use on the island is a direct legacy of the region's historical affiliation with the Kingdom of Bushi.

 Mashi is a distinct Bantu language, separate from Kinyarwanda.
 This linguistic autonomy is established by several facts: